elugens/hello-javascript/docs/browser-related-questions/browser-events/browser-default-actions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Preventing the default action of a `click` event on a hyperlink will stop the browser from navigating to the hyperlink's URL.
+  <div><strong>Interview Response:</strong> Preventing the default action of a <strong>click</strong> event on a hyperlink will stop the browser from navigating to the hyperlink's URL.
   </div>
   </div>
 </details>